 Just like your car, your home’s central air conditioning needs regular turn-ups.
-Cleaning your HVAC unit periodically ensures that the entire system runs optimally, thus improving energy efficiency in your cooling system.
+Cleaning your HVAC unit periodically ensures that the entire system runs optimally, preventing the need to repair a broken air conditioner.
 Given that half of your energy bills involve cooling and heating your home, each tune-up helps you save hundreds of dollars annually, not to mention lowering the risk of expensive breakdowns.
 A spring HVAC checklist is the perfect way to stay on track.

 Because of the cool weather you enjoy in spring, it’s a great time to maintain and prepare both your indoor HVAC system and outdoor air conditioning for the long summer ahead.
 Check out this spring HVAC checklist for your system to ensure that everything runs smoothly on your end before the hot months set in.